oursland/sdsmt-uav-constitution/constitution.md

 necessary.

 1. "Meeting attendance privilege" shall be open to all SDSM&T students, faculty, and staff.
-Membership may only be granted as described below.
-Membership may be rescinded due to university disciplinary standing or at the written request of one or more of a member’s professors.
-Additionally, non-officer membership and meeting attendance privilege may be revoked by 2/3 majority vote of all active members for any reason.

-2. "Active membership" shall be granted automatically at the start of the 6th attended meeting unless the officer core wishes to put membership to a vote at weekly administrative meeting.
+2. "Active membership" shall be granted automatically at the start of the 6th attended meeting unless the officers wish to put membership to a vote at weekly administrative meeting.
 Active membership bestows voting privilege as laid out throughout the constitution.
 Additionally, active membership is necessary to be